Konstantin8105/ShellResearch/README.md

 # Shell Research

 Calculation research of shell with/without stiffiners by Calculix

 TODO:

+  * Linear buckling of vertical plane plate for approve Timoshenko formula
+  * Linear buckling of vertical plane plate with vertical stiffiners for approve approximation formula
   * Calculation time for linear buckling on axial force & model precision
   * Shell without stiffiners: compare analytic formula and FE calculation
   * Compare result of fem calculation by depends finite element